opensearch-project/documentation-website/_dashboards/workspace/apis.md

 | `workspaceId` | String | YES | The target workspace with which to associate the objects. |
 | `savedObjects` | Array | YES | A list of saved objects to copy. |

-The following table lists the attributes of the `savedObjects` parameter:
+The following table lists the attributes of the `savedObjects` parameter.

 | Parameter | Data type | Required | Description |
 | :--- | :--- | :--- | :--- |